-Five Causes of Demand-Pull Inflation
+Six Causes of Demand-Pull Inflation

 The first is a growing economy.
 When families feel confident, they spend more instead of saving.
 They expect to get raises and better jobs.
 They know their homes and other investments will increase in value.
 They feel that the government is doing the right thing in guiding the economy.
 They will also borrow more, either with auto or home loans, or credit cards.
 If they don't borrow too much, this is a healthy cause of inflation.
 It creates gradual and steady price increases.

 Former Federal Reserve Chairman Ben Bernanke explained it this way.
 Once people expect inflation, they will buy things now to avoid higher future prices.
 That increases demand, which then creates demand-pull inflation.
-Once expectation of inflation sets in, it's hard to eradicate.
+Once the expectation of inflation sets in, it's hard to eradicate.
 For example, businesses expected higher interest rates and inflation in the 1970s.
 That created galloping inflation.
 At the same time, President Nixon imposed wage-price controls which slowed economic growth.
+The combination created stagflation.

 A company that creates a new technology owns the market until other companies figure out how to copy it.
-People will demand products with technologies that create a real improvement in their daily lives.
+People will demand products with technologies that create real improvement in their daily lives.
 The new technology also creates a cachet for those who must own the latest gadget.
 For example, Tesla's electric sports car was a technological breakthrough.
 It used new advanced motors, powertrains, and battery packs.
 It is so successful that it sells these parts to other auto companies.

 Examples of Demand-Pull Inflation

 Another example of technological innovation was in financial products.
 Credit default swaps were a new type of insurance product.
-They guaranteed against a default on mortgages and other kinds of loans.
+They guaranteed against default on mortgages and other kinds of loans.
 This coverage generated higher demand for another innovation, asset-backed securities.
 These allowed securities that tracked the prices of mortgages to be sold on a secondary market, much like stocks.

 These securities could not have been created without another technological innovation, super-computers.
 They process the value of these complex derivatives.
 As demand for the securities rose, so did the price of the underlying assets, houses.
-When inflation only hits one asset category, it's known as asset inflation.
+When inflation only hits one asset category, it's known as "asset inflation."
 Banks' demand for mortgages to underwrite the derivatives drove housing price inflation until 2006.
 That's when supply finally caught up with demand and home prices started to fall.
 It helped create the financial crisis of 2008.

 Deregulation allowed banks to push mortgages onto everyone.
 When people could borrow for almost nothing, and needed no money down, it made no sense to rent.
-With low interest rates, homeowners used their homes as ATMs.
-They spent their home equity on medical care, housing and consumer goods.
-But inflation only showed up in home prices and health care.
+With low-interest rates, homeowners used their homes as ATMs.
+They spent their home equity on medical care, housing, and consumer goods.
+But inflation only showed up in home prices and healthcare.
 The price of everything else didn't rise, thanks to China.
 It kept its currency, the yuan, pegged to the dollar.
 That artificially lowered the prices of its exports to the United States.